cxn03651/write_xlsx/tables.md

     :total_function
     :format

-The column data must be specified as an array ref of hash.
+The column data must be specified as an array of hash.
 For example to override the default 'Column n' style table headers:

     worksheet.add_table(